Riminder/hrflow-connectors/src/hrflow_connectors/connectors/ceridian/docs/pull_jobs.md

 `PullJobsAction` gets all available jobs listed on ***Ceridian Dayforce specific endpoints***.
 It adds all these **jobs** to a ***Hrflow.ai Board***.

+# Links to Ceridian Dayforce documentation on the endpoints used :

 | Endpoints | Description |
 | --------- | ----------- |
 |[Get Job Feeds](https://developers.dayforce.com/Build/API-Explorer/Recruiting/Get-Job-Postings.aspx)         | Endpoint to get job postings that have been posted externally and are available through the candidate portal, a clientNamespace parameter is required, the reauest method is `Get`            |